 What follows is the eulogy I did my best to deliver at his funeral, this past Friday, November 19.

 In 1960, he married Josephine Smania, and they spent the first year of their marriage in Spain on a Fulbright scholarship, while my dad researched Spanish history.
 When they returned, he taught in Lafayette, Louisiana, then at Lawrence College, in Appleton, Wisconsin, where my sister was born, then at Washington State, in Pullman, where I was adopted.
 Our family then moved to Champaign, Illinois where my dad had a special one year appointment at The University of Illinois.
 That was followed by a position at the University of Wisconsin at Whitewater, before we settled down in Connecticut.
 My folks, both mid-westerners, were a little apprehensive about the move to the East Coast and New England, but it turned out to agree with them.
 My dad taught at Southern Connecticut State University for 22 years, from 1970-1992.
-And my folks lived on in the little house that they bought in 1974 through 2009, before finally succumbing to my pressure to move in downstairs from us.
-Their time here was not exactly what any of us had envisioned, but I am grateful for every day we had together.

 My dad was truly a gentleman and a scholar.
 He would never fail to smile and hold a door open for a woman, nor fail to give up his seat on the bus either, even in his old age.
 Always polite, always courteous, never arrogant or boastful, never mean or spiteful.
 Almost always patient, with everyone except himself.
 The only malice I can remember in him was directed towards the Gypsy moth caterpillars that some years threatened the trees in his yard.
 Those he squished with abandon, and perhaps a little glee.